freddavies/PypeIt/doc/tutorials/hires_howto.rst

 For echelle spectrographs, the automated wavelength calibration procedure will also perform a 2d fit to attempt to improve the 1d fits.
 The results of the 2d fit can be inspected by looking at the automatically generated QA files.
+Below is an example of the global 2D fit and the improved 1D fits QA plots.

 .. container:: image-group